 • Being faithful and loving to your spouse and family

-• And, this especially, pray for those you know who are caught up in a nasty vortex of sin!
+• And, this especially, praying for those you know who are caught up in a horrible vortex of sin!
 Those in broken families, those caught in the quicksand of nasty addictions, those who feel lost, those who rankle you the most!
 (Granted, this one is especially difficult!)

 Our Blessed Lord asked us to pray for our enemies (Matt 5:44).
 And His mother Mary told the three child visionaries as Our Lady of Fatima that many souls go to hell because they have no one to pray and fast for them.
 Be one of those who prays for, rather than curses others!